 Accounts that have been fraudulently opened or been tampered with should be closed immediately and you should request information on the suspicious accounts in writing.
 The Fair Credit Reporting Act and California Law ensure that victims can access any documents from creditors relating to the fraudulent transactions and accounts.
-For more information on requesting information on fraudulent accounts, see this guide from the California Office of Privacy Protection.
+For more information on requesting information on fraudulent accounts, see this guide from the California Office of the Attorney General.

-Once the proper agencies have been notified and the accounts are closed, you may want to “freeze” your credit file.
+Once the proper agencies have been notified and the accounts are closed, you may want to “Freeze” your credit file.
 A “security freeze” means that your file cannot be shared with potential creditors and can help prevent further identity theft since most businesses will not issue credit without verifying your credit history.
-For more information about freezing your credit file, read this pamphlet from the California Office of Privacy Protection.
+For more information about freezing your credit file, read this pamphlet from the California Office of the Attorney General.

 To learn about what steps can be taken to avoid Identity Theft, you may want to consult “Stopping Identity Theft: 10 Easy Steps to Security” published by Nolo Press.
 This title is available for review at the Sacramento County Public Law Library.